ditzhaki/Movies-ETL/README.md

 The focus of this assignment was to create a function that extracts, transforms, and loads data files into a SQL databse.
 This was accomplished by

 1. Importing our CSV & JSON files into DataFrames
-2. Cleaning up the DataFrames by removing any unnecessary columns / rows
-3. Reordering and renaming columns for ease of readibility
+2. Cleaning up the DataFrames by removing unnecessary columns / rows and reordering & renaming columns for ease of readibility
 4. Using regular expressions to extract any necessary data
 5. Merging our data into one dataset
 6. Exporting our dataset into a PostgreSQL table